civichacker/schemamodels/README.md

 ### I'm tired of writing Python classes by hand

-While I like using Python-classes to write Python declaratively, I think letting JSON Schema drive the data models creates an opportunity to automate.
+While I like using classes to write Python declaratively, I think letting JSON Schema drive the data models creates an opportunity to automate.

 When I have a valid JSON Schema, I can create a new Python dataclass with one line of code.